REnewable energy in food industry

 Tackling low carbon impact foods

-As the world’s population of over 7.7 billion people continues to grow, there is increasing concern for the sustainability of our resources.
-The food industry is a big part of the problem – though essential, it accounts for about 20–30% of the world’s total greenhouse gas emissions.
+As the world’s population of over 7.7 billion people continues to grow, there is an increasing concern for the sustainability of our resources.
+The food industry is a big part of the problem – though essential, it accounts for about 20 percent of the world’s total greenhouse gas emissions.

 Companies within the industry are now searching for low environmental impact food solutions.
 Their goal is to provide safe and nutritious food in a sustainable way without compromising the environment.
 One of the many factors the industry is looking at is energy consumption, a key environmental impact indicator.
 It has been found that commercial food production is inherently energy-intensive across the supply chain, and processors are now looking to renewable energy (RE) to reduce their carbon footprint.
 To date, a significant number of companies are seizing innovative opportunities relating to clean energy.